Yasi92/read-and-recommend/testing.md

 ### Edit Book Page
 - Check the page URL and make sure it shows the right path name as expected and that the book is triggered by its ObjectId to be edited.
 For instance(http://192.168.1.13:8000/edit_book/61b10198aed1435538424f4e)
-- Make sure the form is already pre-filled by the book details.
+- Make sure the form is already pre-filled with the book details.
 - Try to change the book title to an already existing title and make sure it displays a feedback message informing that the book title already exists, without updating the book.
 - Try To change any field from the form and submit the form.
 Make sure the book is updated as expected and it redirects to the book detail page with the updated data.
 - Try to uncheck the best seller check box and make sure that after the submission the best seller badge is removed from the title.